 Bank of America outlines many eligibility requirements for those who wish to obtain a loan modification.
 These are as follows:

-• You must have made a minimum of six payments in full during the term of the loan.
+- You must have made at least six payments in full during the term of the loan.

-• You cannot have exceeded the modification limits outlined by the owner of the loan.
+- You cannot have exceeded the modification limits outlined by the loan owner.

 Even with all of the above requirements, Bank of America states on its website that there may be additional eligibility requirements.
 As such, the institution can deny loan modifications even when a borrower meets the above requirements.